richgumy/black_sensor/pcb-firmware/pcb_mux/README.md

 # _PCB MUX with SMU_

 Code to multiplex a current source and voltage measurements for Electrical Impedance Tomography using an adjacent electrode current injection pattern using an ESP32 microcontroller.
-We are using a Keithely 2634b SMU,however the system should be SMU agnostic.
-However any data gathering software communicating with the SMU may need to be altered.
+We are using a Keithely 2634b SMU, but this can easily be changed out for any programmable current source and voltage measuring unit.
+Use the pcb_mux driectory above for programming the ESP32 using ESP-IDF.

+To run an ERT collection cycle run:

+`> python eit_reader.py <filename> <format> <num_cycles> <Isrc_A> <nplc>`

+filename = file name not inlc. '.csv'

+format = 'r' for raw data.
+Else output EIT reconstruction friendly format

+All other are optional and otherwise default to num_cycles = 15, Isrc_A = 1 mA, nplc = 0.01

+## System pinout

 | **SMU Signal** | **MUX PCB Pin** | **Signal** | **ESP32 Pin** |
 |:--------------:|:---------------:|:----------:|:-------------:|